pyeventsourcing/eventsourcing/README.md

 from eventsourcing.application.simple import SimpleApplication from eventsourcing.exceptions import ConcurrencyError

-# Construct simple application (use as context manager).
+# Construct simple application (used here as a context manager).
 with SimpleApplication() as app:

     # Call aggregate factory.